Code-Institute-Submissions/onAPlateCatering/README.md

 - At the top of this page navigate to "Settings" on the menu.
 - Scroll down until you reach the "GitHub Pages" Section on the settings page.
 - Under "Source", click the dropdown called "None" and select "main" branch.
-- The page will automatically reload.
+- The page will automatically re-load.
 - Scroll to the "GitHub Pages" Section and you will see the site published address displayed.

 To copy the repository so that you have access to all the files and any new changes will not affect the original repository follow the below steps:

 - Log into GitHub and locate the [On A Plate Catering](https://github.com/jojo157/onAPlateCatering) repository.
 - On the top far right click on the fork button.
-- This will add a copy of On A Plate repository to your respository.
+- This will add a copy of On A Plate repository to your repository.

 You can add the [On A Plate Catering](https://github.com/jojo157/onAPlateCatering) repository to your local machine using the below steps: